frankshearar/Home/NuGet-Package-Download-Plugin.md

 Plugins must be code signed.
 Unsigned or untrusted plugins will be reported with a warning and skipped.  .NET Core does not have built-in support for code signature verification.
 On Windows platforms Authenticode signatures will be verified by PInvoking WinVerifyTrust(...).
 Other platforms are not supported, and specifying a plugin on other platforms will fail the overall operation with error detail reported to the user.

 ### Plugin Interaction
 NuGet client tools and plugins will communicate with JSON over standard streams (stdin, stdout, stderr).
+All data must be UTF-8 encoded.

 NuGet client tools will query a plugin’s supported operations by passing in the service index for a NuGet source.
 A plugin may use the service index to check for the presence of supported service types.